-Conservation and adaptation works to our properties is crucial to securing leases and income for Working Heritage.
-In 2016-17 Working Heritage conducted improvement projects across 60% of its property portfolio with works undertaken at the Farm Vigano in South Morang, Carome Homestead in Mernda, the Geelong Telegraph Station, the former Royal Mint in Melbourne, the Skipton Court House, Jack's Powder Magazine in Maribyrnong, the Carlton Court House and the Warracknabeal Court House.
-A total of \$822,037 (excluding GST) was spent adapting buildings to meet the strategic goals of the organisation and conserving Victoria's historic places.
+In 2017-18 Working Heritage conducted improvement projects at Farm Vigano, Carlton Court House, Geelong Telegraph Station, Jack's Powder Magazine and Warracknabeal Court House.
+A total of \$668,514 (excl.
+GST) was spent adapting buildings to meet the strategic goals of the organisation and conserving Victoria's historic places.